Code-Institute-Submissions/Irish-Music-Vault/README.md

 * The email field also has a validation in the app.py file.
 Should a valid username and password be supplied minus an email address and the submit button pressed, a warning in red font saying 'Please enter a valid email address' will appear above the form.
 * The password must be between five and twenty characters long.
 The valid characters include lowercase a-z, uppercase A-Z, and numbers 0-9.
 Testing this field demonstrates that leaving it blank and pressing tab will change the field colour to red.
 Pressing the submit button will cause a warning to display beside the field which states 'Please fill in this field'.
 Entering a valid password and pressing tab changes the field colour to light green.
 * Pressing submit when all fields are entered correctly will submit the form successfully and in this test case I am now brought to the profile page set up for Michael.
+* When I enter my password and press submit, a hashed (indecipherable) password is sent to the MongoDB database.
+This I can test by going to the database and checking that a hashed password is there, and it is in this test case.

 ### LOGIN.HTML
 The login page has the same input fields as the registration page minus the email input.
 The same validation errors and success indicators will be shown upon user interaction with it.
 Similar to the registration page, successful completion of the form followed by pressing the submit button will bring the user to their user profile page.